ernie-bird/replace-covers/README.md

 **Example Workflow**

-1. Place all original PDFs in /shows/SHOWCODE/.
+1. Place all original PDFs names SHOWCODE-* in /shows/SHOWCODE/.
-2. Place the new cover PDF in /covers/SHOWCODE_COVER.pdf.
+2. Place the new cover PDF as /covers/SHOWCODE-*.pdf.
 3. Review and adjust `settings.json` if needed.
 4. Run `replacecovers.py` to perform replacements.
 5. Verify results and logs.